SkygearIO/features/features/270-next-skycli/api.md

     To setup app project directory, run:
         skycli app scaffold

+    # User can choose whether to setup the project folder now.
+    ?
+Do you want to setup the project folder now or you can do it later by `skycli app scaffold` command?
+(Y/n) n

     # Add user to app
     $ skycli app add-user dev@example.com --app=myapp